All Episodes

 They will be with you every step of the way.

-That's why there's over 800,000 American gun owners like myself, and I've been a member of the US C C A for nine years that trust the USCCA, and they want to give every one of you listening to my voice right now instant free access to a life-saving resource.
+That's why there's over 800,000 American gun owners like myself, and I've been a member of the USCCA for nine years that trust the USCCA, and they want to give every one of you listening to my voice right now instant free access to a life-saving resource.

-It's called the USCCA concealed carry and family defense guide.
+It's called the USCCA Concealed, Carry, and Family Defense Guide.

-All you have to do is text my name Hannity, H-A-N-N-I-T-Y to the number 872.
+All you have to do is text my name, Hannity, H-A-N-N-I-T-Y, to the number 87222.

 And while you're there, check out why and how this membership can safeguard you and your family if that God forbid moment ever comes in your life.

-Just text my last name Hannity, H A N N I T Y to the number eight seven two two two today.
+Just text my last name, Hannity, H-A-N-N-I-T-Y to the number 87222 today.

-I said, You're wrong.
+I said, you're wrong.

-She's not gonna win.
+She's not going to win.

 And he looked at me.